pagalvin/tsbook/chapter05_AdvancedTypes.md

 <div style="float:right; border:1px solid; padding: 5px; margin: 15px; width:30%; font-size: 10px">
 <b><i>A Note About Generics</i></b><br/>
 Generics offer a very powerful data typing capability.
 They look and act a lot like generics in C# and are a very effective tool helping you adhere to the Don't Repeat Yourself (DRY) principle.
-If you aren't familiar with DRY, here's one place you could start: http://deviq.com/don-t-repeat-yourself/
+If you aren't familiar with DRY, here's one place you could start: <a href="http://deviq.com/don-t-repeat-yourself/">http://deviq.com/don-t-repeat-yourself/</a>
 <br/>
 Although generics are part of the type system, the tend to go hand in hand with classes, so we'll hold off on describing them until chapter 10 after you've had a chance to read about and digest TypeScript classes.
 </div>